Frequently asked questions

 Most frequent questions and answers

-A degree in cybersecurity is more expensive than a certification and takes much longer.
+A cybersecurity degree costs more than a certification and takes longer.
 Although the degree gives you a broad understanding that can be used in many industries, it does not have as many hands-on skills.

-You can demonstrate that you have the skill an employer is looking for by getting the right certification.
-You must also meet a legal requirement (see above).
-This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
-Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.
+A certification shows that you are able to demonstrate the skills employers require.
+The law also requires you to have the right certification (see above).
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development. only 10% said a bachelor’s degree and 5% said a master’s degree.

 How can I get trained in just 5 weeks?